nakhani/My_HW/README.md

 # Learning Python

 This repository is dedicated to learning and experimenting with Python.
-It contains basic codes, examples, and projects that explore various Python libraries such as Arcade, PySide6, Instaloader, TeleBot, Turtle, QRCode, Getpass, gTTS, ImageIO, Pillow, PyTube, Tabulate, and SQLite3.
+It contains basic codes, examples, and projects that explore various Python libraries such as Arcade, PySide6, Instaloader, TeleBot, Turtle, QRCode, Getpass, gTTS, ImageIO, Pillow, PyTube, Tabulate, SQLite3, threading, requests, and sudoku.

 ## Table of Contents